algosup/2024-2025-project-2-serious-game-team-1/documents/Functional_Specifications.md

 ### A. Story

 The Renewable Island is a serious game where the player incarn a character named Bob.
-He has just bought an old house, but the the village mayor ordered him to renovate the house with renewable energies.
+He has just bought an old house, but the village mayor ordered him to renovate the house with renewable energies.
 How can he do that when he knows nothing about it?
 You'll have to carry out missions all over the map to convert all fossil fuels in renewable energies and improve your house.
 As you carry out your first tasks, you learn that a book that can solve all the world's problems is hiding in the house.
 Will you find it?

 ### B. Prototype features

-To create our serious game, we need to have some basics features that we must have for the prototype:
+To create our serious game, we need to have some basic features that we must have for the prototype:

-- ability to control character's movement (move forward, backward, left, right and jump)
+- the ability to control the character's movement (move forward, backward, left, right and jump)
 - interactions with objects
-- two differents biomes (village and beach)
+- two different biomes (village and beach)
-- three quests per biomes
+- three quests per biome
 - inventory with drag and drop system

 **Village**

-The village has some houses and building where you can find the town hall, the library, a shop and the museum.
+The village has some houses and buildings where you can find the town hall, the library, a shop, and the museum.
 The quests that you can complete on this place are:

 - learn some technics and new things on ecology